dailyookie/dailyookie.github.io/_posts/2019-08-30-Fathers-Day-Bong.md

 ```
 Father dearest,

-Unfortunately due to my crippling cannabis addiction I have been unable to pull together any money for a present.
+Unfortunately due to my crippling cannabis addiction,
+I have been unable to pull together any money for a present.

 However please be assured that you are not going to be left without anything on such an important day.
 For this father’s day I decided to dedicate 10 cones in your name.

 I know it is unorthodox but please try to understand that I’m doing this from the bottom of my heart.
 Anyway, I hope you had a fantastic day.

 Love,
 Your son
 ```